Visitors exploring the monastic site at Glendalough in Ireland’s Ancient East, with a round tower, stone church, and wooded hills in the background.

 Where wooded hills, quiet rivers, and ancient sites invite slow exploration.

 Ireland’s Ancient East is a region shaped by human presence — a gentle, lyrical landscape where every step carries echoes of the past.
-Here, walking isn’t just a way to explore nature; it’s a journey through thousands of years of stories, from prehistoric tombs to medieval monasteries and hidden holy wells.
+Here, walking holidays aren’t just a way to enjoy nature; they’re journeys through thousands of years of stories, from prehistoric tombs to medieval monasteries and hidden holy wells.

 Trails wind through forested hills, across farmland, and along waterways where monks, farmers, and rebels once walked.
 The land feels lived-in and layered — with stone walls, sacred ruins, and folklore never far from the footpath.
-It’s not dramatic terrain, but it’s rich, intimate, and deeply rewarding.
+Alongside these heritage routes, you’ll find outdoor adventures like canal-side cycling and wildlife spotting, adding variety to a trip defined by history and tranquillity.

 Where to Walk